ankitamurmu/HackBio-Genomics-Workshop/README.md

 # HackBio-Genomics-Workshop

-All the tasks assigned in the training can be found here
+Find all the tasks related to the taining!

 STAGE ZERO : Used BASH to carry out basic and introductory tasks